 Electricians go through rigorous training.
 They have to know every aspect of their job, from safety to completion.
 Because electricity is such a vital part of modern-day society, it is taken for granted.
 But when something happens and the power goes out, a professional is called in to repair it.
 Here are some interesting and lesser-known facts about electricians and why they are such respected professionals.

-- Electricians train almost as long and intensely as doctors.
-Master electricians spend eight years learning and mastering the trade, just the same as doctors in medical school.
+- Master electricians spend eight years learning and mastering the trade.

 - There are four main areas of expertise for electricians: residential, commercial, industrial, and outside lineman.
-This means, electricians specialize, much like doctors do.
+This means, electricians specialize.

 - Since technology is constantly one step ahead and moving at a rapid pace, electricians are perpetual students.
 To stay in touch with the growth and understand how all the new processes work, electricians have to take a lot of continuing education courses.

-Electricians have great careers, and if becoming an electrician is on your radar, then there’s no time like now to look into it!
+Electricians have great careers, and if becoming an electrician is on your radar, it's a great time to consider getting into the field!

 How To Become An Electrician